alexandrelamberty/dotfiles/README.md

 The dotfiles are split into 2 categories, `common` and `exclusive`.
 The `common` are shared accros multiple installation and the `exclusive` are for specific configuration, computers.

+TODO: I need to split this configuration into git branches maybe ?!

 ## TODO

 - Clean fonts, add wallpapers, icons and sounds.